Why the Salzburg Festival wasn't canceled during the pandemic | DW | 19.05.2021

 Cecilia Bartoli on stage in 2020: The Italian mezzo-soprano heads the Salzburg Whitsun Festival until 2026

-Last year as well, the main program of the Salzburg Festival, which takes place at the end of August, was a great exception, as one of the only major European music festivals held as an audience event.
+Last year as well, the Salzburg Festival was a great exception: the only major festival held as an audience event.
+In 2020, the moveable feast of Pentecost fell on May 31.

 The festival was slimmed down, with a strict hygiene concept supervised by medical experts.
 All staff and artists were tested daily, the program and ensembles were downsized, and the Vienna Philharmonic was the only orchestra allowed to play.
 "We are skating on thin ice," Salzburg artistic director Markus Hinterhäuser told DW at that time.
 The ice held: There was not a single case of COVID-19 found to have spread among the festival's 76,500 visitors.

 So this is year two for the "miracle of Salzburg."
-The Whitsun overture is to be followed by the main festival, which runs from mid-July to the end of August.
+The Whitsun overture is to be followed by the actual festival, which runs from mid-July to the end of August.

 Over 46 days, 168 performances are planned — including the greatly anticipated premiere of Mozart's Don Giovanni in a production by Romeo Castellucci with Teodor Currentzis on the podium, which was postponed to this year; then there's Puccini's Tosca with Anna Netrebko in the title role.